dv-lse/fdi-patent-innovate/data/narrative.md

   flows: World
   flow-weight: investment_mm
   flow-detail: [ ['Invested', 'investment_mm', '$,d', 'm'] ]
-  label: Top 100 FDIs in 2014
+  label: Top 100 FDI in 2014
 :::

-Global flows of **Foreign Direct Investments** (FDIs) amounted to 1.8 trillion US dollars [1] in 2015, the equivalent of Italy’s Gross Domestic Product [2].
-The top 100 investments in 2014 are displayed on the globe, mouse over the cities of destination or provenance to get more information about the flows.
+Global flows of **Foreign Direct Investments** (FDI) amounted to 1.8 trillion US dollars [1] in 2015, the equivalent of Italy’s Gross Domestic Product [2].
+The top 100 investments in 2014 are displayed on the globe, mouse over the cities of destination or origin to get more information about the flows.

 You can rotate the globe with your mouse, and zoom in or out with the buttons in bottom-right the corner.